cloudigrade/houndigrade/README.md

 ### Running

-Before running, you must have the following environment variables set so houndigrade can talk to Amazon SQS to share its results:
+Before running, you must have set and exported the following environment variables so houndigrade can talk to Amazon SQS to share its results:

     - `QUEUE_CONNECTION_URL`
     - `AWS_SQS_QUEUE_NAME_PREFIX`